-Shockwave Therapy: How physiotherapists are improving pain and healing with technology
+Shockwave Therapy: How physios are healing with technology

 Extracorporeal Shockwave Therapy (ESWT) is definitely one of the more eyebrow raising treatments to see advertised by highly trained musculoskeletal physiotherapists and Specialist Sports and Exercise physiotherapists.
 It’s not as dramatic as it sounds.
 A technology that has been in use since the 1980’s, Shockwave Therapy technology has been studied and refined by scientists and physiotherapists and has been expanded to treat more conditions, more efficiently over the years.
 First used to disintegrate kidney stones, it wasn’t until the 90’s that the high-energy acoustic pulses produced by Extracorporeal Shockwave Therapy were applied to musculoskeletal disorders and tendinopathies.
 Since then it’s been used successfully to treat a growing list of musculoskeletal issues, and research is ongoing.
 Lane Cove Physio can provide you with an accurate assessment of your candidacy for Shockwave Therapy and the likelihood you will see an improvement in your condition.